Recreating the Country

 Blow by blow - in bruising detail:

-Nutrient stripping plants like Kangaroo Grass will help maintain lower nitrogen (N) & phosphorus (P) levels in your island planting.
+Nutrient stripping plants like Kangaroo Grass will help lower nitrogen (N) & phosphorus (P) levels in your island planting.

 .